shaarifalam/cafe-application-logo/README.md

 # cafe-application-logo
-It's an application loga designed in Adobe Illustrator.
+It's an application logo designed in Adobe Illustrator.